sad-cow-png/Shared-Spaces/README.md

 account pages for the proprietor is completed, these pages will be accessible through buttons on the account page.

 ##### Testing Creation and modification of spaces:
 The command to run the tests are as follows.
 There are still a few issues with selenium testing.
-So, if the selenium test fails then it is most likely due to selenium and less due to the webapp.
-For now the test is commented out until a better solution is found.
+For now the test is commented out and not included in the repo until a better solution is found.
 ```
 ./manage.py test sharedspaces.tests.CreateSpaceTests
 ```